Sustainable Rossmoor’s recent successes and activities include:

 We know that climate change, global warming, and depletion of our natural resources have an impact on human and animal lives.
 Instead of shrugging our shoulders and assuming there’s nothing we can do about it, Sustainable Rossmoor is committed to adopting actions in our personal lives, and advocating for change at the Mutual and GRF levels, that reduce our impact on the environment.
 Club members have always believed that expanding awareness about environmental sustainability throughout the Rossmoor community should be a top priority.

 With this goal in mind, the club sponsors talks by experts in the field of sustainability at our community wide educational forums.
 And every month in our Film Series, we showcase a movie that inspires us and educates us about the breadth and depth of sustainability and environmental causes around the world.

-One of our major successes here in Rossmoor is the soon-to-be installed Solar Farm, up on the hill close to MOD.
-We expect this 1 mega-watt solar array to be operational in late 2018 and is expected to provide 60% of Golden Rain Foundation’s electrical needs.That’s quite exciting and we are very proud of our role in bringing this to fruition.
+One of our major successes here in Rossmoor is the Solar Farm, up on the hill close to MOD.
+We expect this 1 mega-watt solar array to provide 60% of Golden Rain Foundation’s electrical needs.That’s quite exciting and we are very proud of our role in bringing this to fruition.
 Our Water Conservation Committee works with the Mutuals to reduce water use and water waste in the landscape in Rossmoor.
 And we are also exploring ways to bring green waste composting (Trash Talk Committee) and electric vehicle charging stations (EVCS Committee) to our community.